Graduate Study at UIC

 The Graduate College minimum requirements for full status degree admission are as follows:

-- Prior Degrees Except for seniors at UIC (see Graduate Study by UIC Undergraduate Seniors), a baccalaureate or its equivalent from an accredited college or university.
+- Prior Degrees Except for seniors at UIC (see Graduate Study by UIC Undergraduate Seniors), a baccalaureate or its equivalent from a regionally accredited college or university.

 - Transcripts Required from all institutions where the applicant earned the last 60 semester (90 quarter) hours of credit toward the baccalaureate degree and from all institutions where postbaccalaureate work has been done.